THE MIRAMAR JOURNEY AND THE CROWN BRANDS

 The idea of starting a beach lifestyle company around board riding and beach volleyball, two sports loved by many, would be a sure hit.
 Ascher made an initial $5,000 investment from his father, and the process was started.
-Then came the crown, combined with Smith's legendary success, and the dual brand relationships with King of the Beach® and Queen of the Beach™ were born.
+Then came the crown, combined with Smith's legendary success, and the brand relationships with the iconic Miramar® King of the Beach® and Queen of the Beach® brands unfolded.

 It all began first with Smith’s partnership with Karch Kiraly who ultimately won over 148 professional beach volleyball titles, 110 of them with Kent Steffes, sponsored by Miramar® and King of the Beach® for years.
 Karch Kiraly is an Olympic Beach Volleyball Gold Medalist, an Indoor Olympic Volleyball Gold Medalist, and recently won Olympic Gold as the head coach for the US Women’s Indoor team, a feat never to be repeated.

 Smith and Kiraly, Winners of the 1980 Manhattan Beach Open